Latest Hair Restoration Development

-Using sterile equipment, approximately 80cc of the patient’s blood is drawn from a vein and placed in a specialized tube to be centrifuged.
-As the PRP is being processed, the scalp will be anesthetized using nerve blocks- since local anesthetics can inhibit the PRP, local anesthetics cannot be injected into the actual areas of the scalp being treated.
+Using sterile equipment, approximately 60cc of the patient’s blood is drawn from a vein and placed in a specialized tube to be centrifuged.
+As the Growth Factors is being processed, the scalp will be anesthetized using nerve blocks- since local anesthetics can inhibit the Growth Factors, local anesthetics cannot be injected into the actual areas of the scalp being treated.

 There are very few risks with the procedure, and all rarely occur.
-These can include temporary bruising in the area where the blood was drawn or the PRP was injected, and a temporary worsening of hair loss.
+These can include temporary bruising in the area where the blood was drawn or the Growth Factor was injected, and a temporary worsening of hair loss.

-Are all PRP treatments the same?
+Are all Growth Factors treatments the same?

-In addition, the ACell helps promote the regenerative activity of the PRP, so it is added to the treatment to improve the chances of a positive response.
+In addition, the ACell helps promote the regenerative activity of the Growth Factor, so it can be added for an additional fee to the treatment to improve the chances of a positive response.
 Your Patient Advisor or doctor can answer any other questions you may have.

 Non-surgical Therapies And The Doctors Who Perform Them: